-Working together for more effective Marine Protected Areas in the Mediterranean.The MedPAN South Project is a 4-year collaborative project aimed at improving the management effectiveness of Marine Protected Areas (MPAs) in the south and east of the Mediterranean and supporting the creation of new ones.
+Working together for more effective Marine Protected Areas in the Mediterranean.The MedPAN South Project (2008-2012) was a collaborative project aimed at improving the management effectiveness of Marine Protected Areas (MPAs) in the south and east of the Mediterranean and supporting the creation of new ones.

 Project achievements at a glanceThrough a combination of initiatives at the regional and national level, the Project addressed several shortfalls that prevented MPAs from becoming operational.

 At the regional level, the Project delivered on building the capacity of MPA practitioners, in strengthening the network of MPAs in the region and creating troubleshooting mechanisms that MPAs can refer to when in need of support.